 In 2021 she was granted an Honorary Senior Lecturer position at the ANU School of Sociology, through which she is continuing her research program.
 Most of her current projects focus on questions of equity, diversity and inclusion in science communication.

 In 2021 she also commenced a Research Officer job at non-profit National Seniors Australia, researching issues that affect older Australians and older Australians’ thoughts and feelings about them (see reports section of Publication list).

 Lindy first studied science as a mature aged student at La Trobe University, enrolling in 1998 and graduating as the top student in the La Trobe Faculty of Science, Technology and Engineering in 2001.
-She moved to Canberra in 2002 to undertake honours studies in plant systematics, through the ANU but based at the Australian National Herbarium at the CSIRO, and won the ANU University Medal for her honours thesis (see Pultenaea and Mirbelieae related journal and conference papers 2003-09 in Publication list).
-She commenced a PhD in plant systematics in 2004 but found that she was more interested in the history of ideas in science and social discourses of science than in the nitty gritty of scientific analysis, so transferred her PhD to science communication in 2005.
-After a few false starts getting used to the new discipline, Lindy completed her PhD thesis in late 2009 on the topic ‘Doctor Who and the Democratisation of Science’, and was awarded her doctorate in 2010 (see Doctor Who related journal and conference papers and book in Publication list).
-She completed a Graduate Certificate in History in 2015.
-In 2016 she commenced an MPhil with the ANU School of History under the supervision of Dr Alex Cook, looking at public science discourse in the early Sydney colony.
+She moved to Canberra in 2002 to undertake honours studies in plant systematics, through the Australian National University (ANU) but based at the Australian National Herbarium at the CSIRO.
+She won the ANU University Medal for her honours thesis (see Pultenaea and Mirbelieae related journal and conference papers 2003-09 in Publication list).
+She commenced a PhD in plant systematics in 2004 but found she was more interested in the history of ideas in science and social discourses of science than in the nitty gritty of scientific analysis, so transferred her PhD to science communication in 2005.
+After a few false starts getting used to the new discipline, Lindy completed her PhD thesis in late 2009 on the topic ‘Doctor Who and the Democratisation of Science’, and was awarded her doctorate in 2010 (see Doctor Who related journal and conference papers and books in Publication list).
+She completed a Graduate Certificate in History in 2015 (see history related works in Publication list).